-Response: The proposed use has been in existence since 1960.
+Response: The site design meets all applicable development standards including dimensional standards, landscape requirements, ARPA, parking, etc. A Minor CUP has been applied for to allow a waiver to lot coverage.
+The proposed use has been in existence withing the neighborhood since 1960.
 The current facility was last enlarged in 1996 to its current 96 bed facility.
-The proposed plans will not enlarge or intensify the existing use.
+The proposed plans will not intensify the existing use.
 The hours of operation will remain unchanged.
 The types of activities will remain unchanged.
 The staffing will be reduced from 30 to 12 based upon the elimination of skilled nursing care.
 No new adverse impacts are known except for a slight increase in the daily vehicle patterns.